Illustration of a sytem usability scale.

 4. Facilitates Iterative Design

-The speed at which SUS can be administered enables iterative design processes to run smoothly.
-It allows for frequent usability assessments and rapid adjustments to user interfaces, resulting in more user-friendly systems.
+Because researchers can quickly make good use of the SUS, it means iterative design processes can run smoothly, and it means they can make frequent usability assessments and rapid adjustments to user interfaces, too, which results in more user-friendly systems.

 5. Supports Decision-Making

-With SUS, decision-makers can rely on concrete, data-driven insights to make informed choices regarding software and interactive system improvements.
-It empowers them to prioritize enhancements that will have a major impact on user satisfaction and overall usability.
+When they’ve got an SUS at work for them, decision-makers can enjoy having an effective way of relying on data-driven insights that are concrete—insights from which they can make informed choices about software and interactive system improvements.
+What this means is they’re empowered with it to prioritize those enhancements that are going to have a major impact on user satisfaction and the overall usability, too.

 6. Enhances Collaboration